redis/redis-doc/topics/rediscli.md

     $ redis-cli --scan --pattern 'user:*' | wc -l 3829433

-You can use `-i 0.01` to add a delay between calls to the `SCAN` command this will make the command slower but will significantly reduce load on the server.
+You can use `-i 0.01` to add a delay between calls to the `SCAN` command.
+This will make the command slower but will significantly reduce load on the server.

 ## Pub/sub mode